lvandrews/PyStockAI/README.md

  * Improved file handling:
    * Supplied ticker symbol (-t) causes program to look for available data in ticker abbreviation subdirectory, report on age of available files, select most recent between daily or daily_adj (use only one).
  * Copies latest data obtained by retrieve_stock_data.py
- * Calculates all technical indicators in lib_ta
+ * Calculates all technical indicators in ta-lib

 To-do list:
  * Test available technical indicators for utility (as automated function)